libreofficeid/LibreOffice-7-Video-Release/README.md

 # Short Video for LibreOffice 7.0 Release

-Short video to announce Alpha release of LibreOffice 7.0 by Rania Amina.
+Short video to announce LibreOffice 7.0 release by Rania Amina.

 ### Apps that needed to edit all components: